-- d) Where a player exceeds the norm requirements by one or more full points, then these full points count as additional number of games when computing the total number of games for the norm achieved. - e) In tournaments with pre-determined pairings, a norm must be based on all scheduled rounds. - In other tournaments, a player who has achieved a title result at any time before the last round may ignore all games played subsequently, provided - (1) they have met the required mix of opponents, and - (2) this leaves them with at least the minimum number of games as in 1.4.1, - f) A player may ignore his game(s) against any opponents he has defeated, provided they have met the required mix of opponents, and provided that this leaves them with at least the minimum number of games as in 1.4.1, against the required mix of opponents.
+In other tournaments, a player who has achieved a title result at any time before the last round may ignore all games played subsequently, provided f) A player may ignore his game(s) against any opponents he has defeated, provided they have met the required mix of opponents, and provided that this leaves them with at least the minimum number of games as in 1.4.1, against the required mix of opponents.
 Nonetheless, the full cross-table of the event must be submitted.